-Definition: Schedule variance is the difference between the actual time it has taken to get to a point on a project vs the planned time to get to that point on a project.
+Definition: Schedule Variance (SV) is the difference between the actual time it has taken to get to a point on a project vs the planned time to get to that point on a project.

 Benefits of Schedule Variance (SV)

-The key takeaway from Schedule Variance for a project manager is that they can understand if their program schedule is ahead, behind, or on-time and by how much.
+The key takeaway from Schedule Variance for a project manager is that they can understand if their program schedule is ahead, behind, or on time and by how much.
 An example would be they can communicate that they are 10% ahead of schedule.
-This gives them a data point that allows them to better appropriate resources to fix schedule problems.
+This gives them a data point to better appropriate resources to fix schedule problems.

 Schedule Variance (SV) Results